-Next, DPSIR analysis of the overall PoM, as developed with the districts in the catchment and augmented with known national interventions and large projects, does not address all identified potential generic responses; Table 19 provides a list of responses that have not been addressed sufficiently in the current PoM.
+DPSIR analysis of the overall PoM, as developed with the districts in the catchment and augmented with known national interventions and large projects, reveals that not all identified potential generic responses are addressed in the PoM; Table 2 provides a list of responses that have not been addressed sufficiently in the current PoM.
 The table also provides a first list of measures that could be added to fill the gaps.
-Some of these may be considered beyond the mandates of current plan partners and additional governmental stakeholder may need to step in, or the private sector may be facilitated and stimulated to take up these interventions.
+Some of these may be considered beyond the mandate of current plan partners, and additional governmental stakeholder may need to step in, or the private sector may be facilitated and stimulated to take up these interventions.
 Other measures may refer to regular operation and maintenance, rather than investment projects.
 In subsequent versions of the catchment plan, and in annual implementation plans, these potential measures (and more) need to be investigated and added to the PoM if deemed opportune.